pedrogh/Test-Automation-Exercise/README.md

 - There are a few `delay(...)` statements which I don't like especially since Cypress allows you to do "smart" waits.
 See function `addTeamMember` but I wanted to submit this exercise.
 You can try to change the timeout in the cypress.json file if you want.
 Look for "defaultCommandTimeout": 30000
 - I tried to use data tests IDs only for the selectors.
 There is one case in the selectors where we use a class definition.
 For example see file `cypress/data/projects_data.js`
 - On my old machine the video compression takes a while.
 Hopefully it is not so slow on your machine.
+- Sometimes when running the tests with headed Chrome the a downloads popup shows up.
+I don't know where this comes from.
+It doesn't affect the tests, it is annoying.
+You can try running the tests headless in either chrome or electron.